prometheus/prometheus/docs/querying/operators.md

 grouping labels becoming the output label set.
 The metric name is dropped.
 Entries for which no matching entry in the right-hand vector can be found are not part of the result.

+**Between a range vector and a scalar**, the operator is applied to the value of every data sample in the range vector.
+E.g. if a time series range vector is multiplied by 2, the result is another range vector in which every sample value of the original vector is multiplied by 2.
+The metric name is not dropped.

 ### Trigonometric binary operators